 You need to be assigned permissions before you can perform this procedure or procedures.
 To see what permissions you need, see the Permissions in Exchange Online topic.

-Only Outlook 2010 or later and Outlook Web App users can create sharing invitations.
+Only Outlook 2010 or later and Outlook on the web (formerly known as Outlook Web App) users can create sharing invitations.

 Use the wizard to create a sharing policy

-From the Office 365 admin center dashboard, go to Admin > Exchange.
+From the Microsoft 365 admin center dashboard, go to Admin > Exchange.